truenas/middleware/docs/userguide/index.rst

 configured to use a downloaded FreeNAS® *.iso* or *.img.xz* file, and makes a good testing environment for practicing configurations or learning how to use the features provided by FreeNAS®.

-To create the virtual machine, start VirtualBox and click the “New” button, seen in Figure 2.2a, to start the new virtual machine wizard.
+To create the virtual machine, start VirtualBox and click the "New" button, seen in Figure 2.2a, to start the new virtual machine wizard.

 **Figure 2.2a: Initial VirtualBox Screen**

 |100000000000030200000194DB5CCF9B_png|

-Click the “Next” button to see the screen in Figure 2.2b.
-Enter a name for the virtual machine, click the “Operating System” drop-down menu and select BSD, and select “FreeBSD (64-bit)” from the “Version” dropdown.
+Click the "Next" button to see the screen in Figure 2.2b.
+Enter a name for the virtual machine, click the "Operating System" drop-down menu and select BSD, and select "FreeBSD (64-bit)" from the "Version" dropdown.

 **Figure 2.2b: Type in a Name and Select the Operating System for the New Virtual Machine**

 |100002010000028A000001B8AD594B93_png|

-Click “Next” to see the screen in Figure 2.2c.
-The base memory size must be changed to *at least 2048 MB*.
+Click "Next" to see the screen in Figure 2.2c.
+The base memory size must be changed to **at least 2048 MB**.
-*If your system has enough memory, select at least 4096 MB so that you can use ZFS*.
-When finished, click “Next” to see the screen in Figure 2.2d.
+**If your system has enough memory, select at least 4096 MB so that you can use ZFS**.
+When finished, click "Next" to see the screen in Figure 2.2d.

 **Figure 2.2c: Select the Amount of Memory Reserved for the Virtual Machine**

 |100002010000028A000001B83E678583_png|

 **Figure 2.2d: Select Whether to Use an Existing or Create a New Virtual Hard Drive**

 |100002010000028A000001B82CB5EA35_png|

-Click “Create” to launch the “Create Virtual Hard Drive Wizard” shown in Figure 2.2e.
+Click "Create" to launch the "Create Virtual Hard Drive Wizard" shown in Figure 2.2e.

 **Figure 2.2e: Create New Virtual Hard Drive Wizard**